chrahunt/quicken/README.md

 * Unix only.
 * Debugging may be less obvious for end users or contributors.
-* Daemon will not automatically have updated gid list if user was modified.
 * Access to the socket file implies access to the daemon (and the associated command that it would run if asked).

 # Tips